zorantica/db_apex_utils/lob_2_script/README.md

 # "Lob 2 Script" utility

-The utility provides You functionality to create PL/SQL script from a binary file content (LOB).
+The utility provides You functionality to create PL/SQL script from a binary file content (LOB).<br>
-Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.
+Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.<br>
-It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.
+It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.<br>
 We use it often to include APEX Office Print Word templates in patches.

 ## History of changes: